ZengruiHan/ZengruiHan.github.io/_pages/research.md

 ## Stringy Hodge numbers of generalized Pfaffian double mirrors
 **In preparation.**

 The generalized Pfaffian double mirror is a generalization of the Pfaffian-Grassmannian double mirror.
-In the case of odd dimensions, Borisov and Libgober proved that the stringy Hodge numbers on the two sides coincide.
-The case of even dimension is more subtle since the two sides are not double mirror to each other in the strict sense (e.g. they have different dimensions).
-More precisely, a modification of discrepancy of resolution of singularities is needed to obtain the desired equality of Hodge numbers.
+In the case of odd dimensions, Borisov and Libgober studied the stringy Hodge numbers on the two sides.
+This paper could be seen as a generalization of their result in the sense that we include the even dimensional cases, and allow the dimension of the generic subspace to vary, which is a crucial ingredient in the definition of the double mirror construction.
+We also make connections to Kuznetsov's Homological projective duality (HPD) for Pfaffian varieties.

 ***

 ## Central charges in local mirror symmetry via hypergeometric duality
 **[arXiv:2404.16258](https://arxiv.org/abs/2404.16258)**.
 Submitted.

-In this paper we study the central charges of Hori-Vafa mirror pairs, where the A-model is given by a family of affine hypersurfaces in algebraic torus and the B-model is given by toric Calabi-Yau orbifolds.
-We combine the tropical method of Abouzaid-Ganatra-Iritani-Sheridan and the hypergeometric duality of Borisov and myself to settle [a conjecture of Hosono](https://arxiv.org/abs/hep-th/0404043).
-This could also be seen as a generalization of the Gamma conjecture for the local mirror symmetry setting.
+In this paper we study central charges of Hori-Vafa mirror pairs, where the A-model is given by a family of affine hypersurfaces in an algebraic torus and the B-model is given by toric Calabi-Yau orbifolds.
+We combine the tropical method of Abouzaid-Ganatra-Iritani-Sheridan and the hypergeometric duality of Borisov and myself to settle [Hosono's conjecture](https://arxiv.org/abs/hep-th/0404043).
+This could also be viewed as a generalization of the Gamma conjecture within the context of local mirror symmetry.

 ***